moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ## Introduction
-Warp is a live media transport protocol that utilizes the QUIC network protocol {{QUIC}}, either directly or via WebTransport {{WebTransport}}.
+MoQTransport is a live media transport protocol that utilizes the QUIC network protocol {{QUIC}}, either directly or via WebTransport {{WebTransport}}.
 It was originally developed for live media, but has been generalized for similar use-cases.

-* {{motivation}} covers the background and rationale behind Warp.
+* {{motivation}} covers the background and rationale behind MoQ transport.
 * {{objects}} covers how live content is fragmented into objects.
 * {{transport-protocols}} covers aspects of setting up a MoQ transport session.
 * {{stream-mapping}} covers how QUIC is used to transfer objects.